 Drop Squat to Jump (Expert)

 Combine the drop squat with a vertical jump.
 Drop into the squat, then explode upward and land back with feet together.
-So now you're training both deceleration and acceleration in the same rep. Very demanding on the cardiovascular system.
+Now you're training both deceleration and acceleration in the same rep. Very demanding on the cardiovascular system.

 Alternative Exercises

-FitCraft's AI coach Ty includes drop squats in your programming when your assessment shows you're ready for reactive lower-body work.
-Ty demonstrates the full movement in 3D, cues your landing mechanics in real time, and adjusts volume and tempo based on how you're performing.
-That's the kind of feedback that prevents the sloppy reps where injuries happen.
+FitCraft's AI coach Ty programs drop squats into your plan when your assessment shows you're ready for reactive lower-body work.
+Ty adjusts the variation and volume to match your level, demonstrates the full movement in 3D, and cues your landing mechanics so the reactive pattern grooves in cleanly instead of breaking down under fatigue.

 Frequently Asked Questions